vankngo/PortfolioProjects/README.md

 * Tested on hypotheses that budget has high correlation with gross and company has high correlation with gross
 * Verified correlation by scatter plot, heatmap using Seaborn
 * Confirmed that budget has high correlation with gross while company has low correlation instead
-* Discoverd that votes also has high correlation with gross
+* Discovered that votes also has high correlation with gross